 Anthony and I have been in Italy for two weeks now and we have experienced so much culture, family and love it’s beyond sad we need to leave this beautiful country and the even more beautiful people tomorrow.

 We started our Italian adventure in Florence, then made our way to Siena and the Tuscan country for the Palio and a lot of exploring with our dear friend and wedding photographer, Susanna.
 Then we traveled south, to Fondi, to see my wonderful family.
 Fondi is a tiny town between Rome and Naples and I learned it is even older than Rome…and Rome as we know is molto vecchio!
 This trip was different than past trips we have taken to Italy and elsewhere because we spent most of our time with two different families, mine and Susanna’s.
 It was one of the best experiences we have ever had and we will be leaving Italy with beautiful memories and lifestyle lessons we learned along the way.

-Here is a peak at what two weeks with two families will teach you.
+Here is a peek at what two weeks with two families will teach you.